 PASTRY DOUGH

-- In a large bowl whisk together the flour, sugar, salt and lemon zest, make a well in the middle and add the wine, olive oil and lemon juice, mix with a fork, then gradually add the water (you may not need it all) continue to mix together until you have a smooth and compact dough.
+- In a large bowl whisk together the flour, sugar, salt and lemon zest, make a well in the middle and add the wine, olive oil and lemon juice, mix with a fork, then gradually add the water, depending if your dough is too dry you may need to add 1-2 tablespoons of extra water, start with one tablespoon, continue to mix together until you have a smooth and compact dough.
 Form the dough into a ball, wrap in plastic and chill for one hour.

 - Remove the dough from the fridge and roll it very thin (you could also use a pasta machine for this).
 Using small or medium round cookie cutters cut out rounds, on half the round place 1 teaspoon of filling (a little less if using small rounds), fold over** the empty half and seal the edges with water then using the tongs of a fork seal around the edges to hold it together.